Guide to designing off-grid and hybrid solar systems

 Example: Selectronic Inverter spec sheet (SP PRO) highlighting the maximum charge rating in red.

-Once you have established the average daily energy consumption (kWh), and taken into account the local solar irradiation and losses, the next step is to determine the solar array size in kW.
+Once you have established the average daily energy consumption (kWh), the next step is to determine the solar array size in kW while taking into account the local solar irradiation and any shading losses.
 The battery capacity (kWh) should also be considered for off-grid systems when sizing the solar array.
 This is not straightforward, as there are many variables to consider.

 A basic guide is to use the minimum peak sun hours (PSH) in your location, generally in Winter.
 Peak Sun Hours are not the daylight hours but the number of hours when the sun's insolation reaches 1,000 W/m2.
 This is when your solar panels generate the most electricity, much like measuring the optimum time for solar generation in a specific area.
 The official PSH figures are unique for every location and are generally provided by meteorological organisations.

 The winter PSH value is typically used to ensure the solar array is large enough to fully charge the battery bank during the shortest sunny day.
-For example, if you had a 16kWh battery, you want to generate at least 18kWh during the shortest day, taking into account losses and other loads.
+For example, if you had an off-grid system with a 16kWh battery, you need to generate a minimum of 20kWh during the shortest day, assuming the daytime loads were very low.
+If the daytime loads are 10kWh, then you will need to generate as much as 30kWh on a sunny day in winter.
 You can use the Photonik solar design tool to determine how many kWh a solar array will produce throughout the year based on the local PSH, orientation and array tilt angle.
 Due to the relatively low cost of solar panels, oversizing the solar array is a common practice to ensure the battery is charged even during poor or intermittent weather.
-In off-grid systems, oversizing will help reduce generator runtime.
+In off-grid systems, oversizing will help reduce backup generator runtime.

 Photonik solar design layout example